Wenbo-Wang-GH/bios611-project1/README.md

 ### Datasets

 The dataset contains observations of patients from Mexico, and can be found on [Kaggle](https://www.kaggle.com/tanmoyx/covid19-patient-precondition-dataset#).
+Potentially important variables to analyze include "patient_type", which describes whether the patient was given inpatient or outpatient care; date_symptoms, entry_date, and date_died for when a patient started showing symptoms, the day they were sought treatment, and if they later died from the disease, as well as chronic illness conditions such as diabetes, hypertension, etc.

-Two descriptive Excel files contain the former variable names and instructions for interpretation of numeric values.
+Two descriptive Excel files called "Description" and "Catalogs" contain the former variable names and instructions for interpretation of numeric values.

 ### Preliminary Figures
 <img src="figures/Patient_Type_Age.png" width="600">